 One of the most unique areas to try ice fishing is the AEP ReCreation Land, which is a 60,000-acre outdoor recreation area built on old strip mines that covers Morgan, Guernsey, Noble, and Muskingum Counties.
-Hundreds of ponds and small lakes are in this area and they offer excellent opportunities for ice fishing on impoundments.
+There are 350 lakes and small ponds in this area that can offer excellent opportunities for ice fishing on impoundments.

 5. Piedmont Lake